 We strongly rely upon our Wholesale channel partners.
-If we cannot maintain good relationships with brokers and distributors, our Wholesale revenue channel may be harmed.
+If we cannot maintain good relationships with customers and distributors, our Wholesale revenue channel may be harmed.

 Our wholesale relationships are important to our operations.
-We sell our coffee products, merchandise, and other products through outlets, dealers, and distributors, such as Bass Pro Shop, Scheels, Ace Hardware, and other retailers and sell our RTD products through various regional and national retailers, including Sam's Club, Walmart, 7-Eleven, and others.
+We sell our coffee products, merchandise, and other products through outlets, dealers, and distributors, such as Walmart, Bass Pro Shop, Scheels, Ace Hardware, and other retailers.
 Certain wholesale locations may include significant signage and advertising for our brand, and we rely on these locations to effectively advertise and present our products.
 Our business could be adversely impacted if our Wholesale channel partners face declines in customer traffic, declines in consumer spending, litigation, temporary or sustained store closures, or other business disruptions, including but not limited to supply chain disruptions or inventory management issues.
-Our business could also be adversely impacted if our RTD, coffee, and merchandise products through Wholesale channels, including flat or declining number of outlets and retailers offering our products, flat or declining sales velocity in these channels, and failure to expand through new retail partnerships and outlets selling our products or newly launched products.
+Our business could also be adversely impacted if we fail to grow sales of our RTD, coffee, and merchandise products through Wholesale channels, including flat or declining number of outlets and retailers offering our products, flat or declining sales velocity in these channels, and failure to expand through new retail partnerships and outlets selling our products or newly launched products.
 Further, the purchasing power of current or potential large Wholesale channel partners is significant, and they have the ability to command concessions, which have and may in the future reduce our profitability substantially and expose us to greater liability under the terms of our agreements with such partners.
 There can be no assurance that the distributors and retailers will purchase our products or provide our products with adequate levels of promotional and merchandising support.
-The need to make significant concessions to retain one or more such Wholesale channel partners or the failure to waiting or further develop these business relationships could result in harm to our business and results of operations.
+The need to make significant concessions to retain one or more such Wholesale channel partners or the failure to maintain or further develop these business relationships could result in harm to our business and results of operations.